UmmonPwr/iRDash_Client/README.md

 To display the live data of iRacing it needs the "iRDash Server" program running on Windows host and connected to the Arduino board via USB.

-To compile the program you need the below libraries from http://www.rinkydinkelectronics.com/:
+To compile the program you need the below libraries from http://www.rinkydinkelectronics.com/: UTFT, UTouch, UTFT_Buttons
-UTFT
-UTouch
-UTFT_Buttons